8,961 Teams Have Used Us to Find Field Service Management Software to Plan Single & Multi-visit Jobs

 3. Calculate the Value of the Product and Your Expected ROI

 Leading field service businesses set clear goals when determining the value of a product.
-For instance, if a business receives 300 job requests per month, its total service management costs will be £400,000.
+For instance, if a business receives 300 job requests a month, its total service management costs will be £400,000.
 The average service time would be 90 minutes.

 But, with a field service system in place, a business can improve its targets.
 Instead, it can set a target to reduce field service costs to £300,000.
 Whilst also reducing the average service time to 60 minutes.